SalmaZakariia/Blog/index.md

 ### Cross Validation For Logistic Regression:
 #### Bagging:
 Bagging and bootstrap aggregation, is a relatively simple way to increase the power of a predictive statistical model by taking multiple random samples(with replacement) from your training data set, and using each of these samples to construct a separate model and separate predictions for your test set.
 These predictions are then averaged to create a, hopefully more accurate, final prediction value.
+##### Stratified K-Folds:
+Stratification is the process of rearranging the data as to ensure each fold is a good representative of the whole.
+For example in a binary classification problem where each class comprises 50% of the data, it is best to arrange the data such that in every fold, each class comprises around half the instances.

 ![](cvlogistic.png)

 #### Results Obtained: